-The first Manchester derby of the season came at the Etihad Stadium with Man United putting on a sensational first-half performance as they raced into a 2-0 lead.
-Rashford and Anthony Martial were the two goal scorers.
+The first Manchester derby of the season came at the Etihad stadium with Man United putting on a sensational first-half performance as they raced into a 2-0 lead - Rashford and Anthony Martial being the two goal scorers.
 Despite a Nicolas Otamendi consolation Man United grinded out a 2-1 victory.

-Man United went into the break leading 1-0 thanks to Martial's goal coming from an exquisite set-piece by Fernandes.
+Man United went into the break leading 1-0 thanks to Martial's goal - an effort which arrived from an exquisite set-piece by Fernandes.
 With the game moving into stoppage time, Man City goalkeeper Ederson looked to force the issue and get the ball up the pitch.

 However, his throw fell straight into the path of United's McTominay, who scored from an incredible long distance to secure a memorable victory.